Travel by Bus From Singapore to Malacca (Melaka)

 How long is the bus ride from Singapore to Malacca?

-You need to allow four hours even though one hour is spent:
+It would be best if you allowed four hours even though one hour is spent:

 • getting off the bus for passport control at the Singapore border